civil servants were advised Thursday that salary and pension cuts announced via

 Manderson on Thursday asked government departments to focus on cutting

-non-salary budgets by at least 15 per cent, in efforts to reduce a projected $61.7
+non-salary budgets by 15 per cent, in efforts to reduce a projected $61.7

 million deficit in government’s operations budget.